ausdigital/ausdigital-idp/docs/concepts.md

 Assuming a JWT is accepted, how confident is the RP that the IDP's customer is who they claim to be?
-Because a JWT can contain multiple such identiy claims, this degree of trust is placed in each individual claim, not the JWT itself.
+Because a JWT can contain multiple such identity claims, this degree of trust is placed in each individual claim, not the JWT itself.
 The ADBC IDP Specification is geared towards business identities and relies on participation in regulated commerce as it's source of identity strength.
 It defines different "Levels of